masonfox/blog/_posts/2025-11-06-more-runner-ducks.md

 title: More Runner Ducks 🦆
 date: 2025-11-06
 tags: [homestead, ducks]
+description: Welcoming three new runner ducks to our homestead - Kiki, Winifred, and Satsuki join our flock of seven
 ---

 We welcomed **three** more runner ducks to the family!